Govt working to institutionalise global cultural initiatives in India: PM Modi | Entertainment

 In his address after inaugurating the first India Art, Architecture and Design Biennale (IAADB) 2023 at the Red Fort, he said such programmes should get a global identity as similar events in some of the world cities.

-A lot of work has been going on with a sense of pride to develop places associated with Indian art and architecture, he said, citing the examples of development and renovation of holy places such as Kedarnath and Mahakal, he said, citing the country's rich ancient history in culture, architecture and artwork.
+A lot of work has been going on with a sense of pride to develop places associated with Indian art and architecture, he said, citing the examples of redevelopment and renovation of holy places such as Kashi, Kedarnath and Mahakal Lok.

+In his nearly 25-minute address, the prime minister underlined the country's rich ancient history in art, culture and architecture, which has drawn people to India from the world over.

+India's vibrant culture and ancient heritage sites attract tourists from all over the world, he said.

+''I saw some of the pavillions here, and exhibits had colours, creativity, culture, and community connect as well,'' he said.

+Modi extolled the artistic legacy and craftsmanship of India and hailed its built heritage, emphasising the skills and engineering used in the construction of stepwells and forts across the country.

-''India's vibrant culture and ancient heritage attract tourists from all over the world,'' he said.
-Art and culture have been sources of diversity as well as unity, he said, noting that India is a most diverse country.
-They also connect people and spread harmony, he added.
+Art and culture have been sources of diversity as well as unity, he said, noting that India is the most diverse country.
+They also connect people and spread harmony, Modi added.

-''When my government speak of culture, we welcome all kinds of diversity and support it,'' he said, adding that India exhibited its diversity through numerous events during its presidency of G20.
+''When my government speak of culture, we welcome all kinds of diversity and support it,'' he said, adding that India exhibited its diversity through numerous events held during its presidency of the G20.

 Art, culture and architecture bloom only in an environment of freedom of ideas as diversity prospers in a culture of debate and dialogue, he said. ''We are the most diverse nation in the world but that diversity also binds us together,'' the prime minister said.